+Onion Peak Preserve is the only natural area site listed on the Oregon Natural Heritage Register.
 Onion Peak is located approximately 9 miles southeast of Cannon Beach.
 This is a steep-sided, rock peak, the highest in the area, at whose summit is a small remnant of the original Pacific Silver Fir-Western Hemlock forest.
 There is also a grassy bald area and a rock garden community, both showing minimal disturbances.
 Found here are a significant number of rare and localized plant species.
 Onion Peak is included among the eight sites in Oregon listed as a Dedicated Natural Heritage Conservation Area.

+Additional potential sites were identified during this plan update process, including:

-Sugarloaf Mountain is 2 miles south and 5 miles east of Cannon Beach.
+- Chapman Point is the first headland to the north of Cannon Beach with Ecola State Park immediately north.
+This 100-acre area, which is now owned by the Oregon Parks and Recreation Department, includes a rugged headland which is very steep and rocky.
+This is a very pristine area and the fragile system likely cannot withstand excessive human use. - Sugarloaf Mountain is 2 miles south and 5 miles east of Cannon Beach.
 The summit of the mountain is approximately 10 acres with a rock garden community of rare plant species.
-In 2021, approval was granted to construct a new communication tower in this was area.

-Grassy Lake is a two acre lake which is rapidly filling in and approaching a bog stage.
-This area presents a good example of aquatic succession uncommon at this elevation and is included here for its scientific significance.

-Klootchie Creek Park, which includes amenities such as restrooms, trails, and a picnic area, also contains the remnants of the largest Sitka Spruce tree.
+In 2021, approval was granted to construct a new communication tower in this area. - Grassy Lake is a two acre lake which is rapidly filling in and approaching a bog stage.
+This area presents a good example of aquatic succession uncommon at this elevation and is included here for its scientific significance. - Klootchie Creek Park, which includes amenities such as restrooms, trails, and a picnic area, also contains the remnants of the largest Sitka Spruce tree.